shortrangetech/opendoorsim/README.md

 # OpenDoorSim
 [TODO: animated gif here]
 OpenDoorSim is an **open-source PACS/RFID lab** you can **build entirely at home!** Built with **off-the-shelf parts** and a few **simple tools**, OpenDoorSim simulates Physical Access Control Systems (PACS) just like the real world - and makes running everything from home experiments to big CTFs a breeze.
 Sporting a **fresh web UI** and a **new on-device hardware menu**, you can run things your way - even offline.
 Turnkey **tamper detection**, easy **batch user management** and granular data options make it easier than ever to get started on your next RFID adventure.

 You can either buy the parts yourself and build at home, or **[order an easy-build kit from my website shortrange.tech](https://shortrange.tech)!** Kits come with a pre-flashed microcontroller, all the parts you need to build, and a quality, weather-resistant 3D printed ASA case, plus some other goodies... and of course the feel-good fuzzies you get for supporting the project.

-Thank you for supporting **OpenDoorSim by [shortrange.tech](shortrange.tech)**, which is based on the excellent work and help of many RFID/PACS greats like evildaemond, nechry, iceman, bettse, and others - this project wouldn't exist without them.
+Thank you for supporting **OpenDoorSim**, which is based on the excellent work and help of many RFID/PACS greats like evildaemond, nechry, iceman, bettse, and others - this project wouldn't exist without them.
 Please check out the [acknowledgements](#Acknowledgments) section!

 ## Table of Contents